lemes/redux-shelf/README.md

 * `set(type, payload)`: Overrides the current state of an Entity.
 * `update(type, payload)`: Merge the current state of an Entity with new state.
 * `remove(type, selector)`: Remove a record of an Entity.
-* `of(type, selector?)`: Get information about an Entity or one of its records, dependending of if you provide 'selector' parameter or not.
+* `of(type, selector?)`: Returns an array of ids or an object if selector is given, if doesn't find, returns an empty array or undefined.

 ### Communication Actions